raganwald/braythwayt.com/_posts/2013-05-27-i-have-a-good-feeling-about-this.md

 So as an experiment, I composed the entire presentation on my iPad Mini using [Haiku Deck](http://haikudeck.com).
 HaikuDeck is very specific: It creates presentations that are picture-heavy, and it tries to be a specific tool with just the right features for creating the one kind of presentation.
 I think it's great, and it left me wondering if tablets will move us gently away from "all-in-one" applications like Photoshop towards collections of tools.

-And as if to underscore this trend, I also started creating virtual posters for my talks using [Phoster](http://phoster.bucketlabs.net), a program for creating, well, posters.
+I also started creating virtual posters for my talks using [Phoster](http://phoster.bucketlabs.net), a program for creating--well--posters.
 Is it page layout software?
 Is it an image editor?
-It's certainly lame if you think of it in those terms, buut fine if what you want is a poster.
+It's certainly lame if you think of it in those terms, but fine if all you want is a poster.

 Here's an example for my talk at [SpainJS](http://spainjs.org):

 ![La Hermosa Vida](/assets/images/LaHermosaVida.png)

-Again, a specific tool that has a strong focus and thus is able to provide fewer features but the features it does provide are even *more* valuable than the features you'd find in a general-purpose program if you were trying to do the same thing.
+Again, a specific tool that has a strong focus and thus needs fewer features.
+And the features it does provide are even *more* valuable than the features you'd find in a general-purpose program, presuming you were trying to do the same thing.

 I have been thinking about these programs in the contexts of tablets, but I think what makes them possible isn't the hardware, but rather that we are no longer trapped inside proprietary formats for things like images.